 Release Notes for JMRI 4.17.1 release

 Date: June 27, 2019

 Subject: Test Release 4.17.1 of JMRI/DecoderPro is available for download.

-This is a test release.
-Please post a note if you encounter any new or old bugs!
 And please back up your JMRI files before installing this, in case you want to go

-This is the first in a series of test releases.
 We expect this series to end in the next JMRI production release late in 2019.
-(See the tentative release schedule)

 Update From Older JMRI Versions

-If you are currently using JMRI 4.7.3 or earlier on Linux or macOS (Windows doesn't need this), you must update to JMRI 4.12 and carrying out the migration process described in the JMRI 4.12 release note before updating to this release.
+If you are currently using JMRI 4.7.3 or earlier on Linux or macOS (Windows doesn't need this),

 Known problems with this release